Coral Care Tips

 • Graduating from a CAPTE-accredited DPT program and passing the National Physical Therapy Examination (NPTE) are necessary steps to obtain state licensure.

-• Physical therapists enjoy a promising job outlook with a median annual salary of approximately $99,710, and must engage in continuing education to maintain licensure and stay current in the field.
+• Physical therapists enjoy a promising job outlook with a median annual salary of approximately $99,710, and must engage in continuing education to maintain licensure.

 Earn a Bachelor’s Degree in a Related Field

-A successful physical therapy career starts with earning a bachelor’s degree in a related field, which equips you with the knowledge and skills needed for advanced studies.
-Common fields of study for aspiring physical therapists include biology, kinesiology, and exercise science.
-These areas offer a strong scientific foundation and help you develop expertise in understanding the human body, movement, and health.
+A successful physical therapy career starts with earning a bachelor’s degree in a related field.
+Common fields of study include biology, kinesiology, and exercise science.
+These areas offer a strong scientific foundation and prepare you for DPT prerequisite coursework including anatomy, physiology, biology, chemistry, physics, and psychology.

 Choose and Apply to a Doctor of Physical Therapy (DPT) Program